phonegap/phonegap-docs/docs/1-getting-started/2-install-mobile-app.html.md

 title: Step 2: Install Mobile App
 url: getting-started/2-install-mobile-app
 layout: subpage
-tab: CLI
 next: 1-getting-started/3-create-your-app/1-desktop.html.md
 ---

 The [PhoneGap Developer App](http://app.phonegap.com) is a mobile app that runs on devices and allows you to preview and test the PhoneGap mobile apps you build across platforms without additional platform SDK setup.
 It automatically provides access to the PhoneGap core API's providing instant access to the native device features without having to install any plugins or compile anything locally.
 It's meant to provide an easy way for developers to get started creating and testing their PhoneGap applications quickly with minimal setup.

 ### Install PhoneGap Developer

 1. Locate the free PhoneGap Developer app from one of the following supported app marketplaces and install it to your mobile device: